You don’t need an in-depth understanding of composting terms in order to compost successfully.

-An important nutrient utilised by plants.
+An important nutrient utilized by plants.
 Nitrogen is also used to grow protein in the microorganisms in compost.

-Pathogens are mico-organisms that can cause disease.
+Pathogens are microorganisms that can cause disease.
 The composting process is extremely good at killing pathogens, but it’s still a good idea to wash your hands after turning your compost.

 PH measures how acidic or basic a substance is.
 Numbers below 7 indicate acidity, with 7 being neutral.
 Cornell University advises that compost microorganisms prefer neutral to acidic conditions, with a ph of 5.5 to 8.

 Rock dust is sometimes added to soil in order to add missing minerals.
 While the use in soils is sometimes controversial, one study by Garcia-Gomez et al suggested that adding rock dust could speed up the composting process.

 Compost that has been maintained at a high enough temperature to destroy pathogens.
 This term is usually used in commercial composting.

 When scientists talk about salts in compost, they mean any substance that is formed of ions.
 See our guide to Salts in Compost for more info.